-As good practice, gifts given and received should always be disclosed to the CEO or Legal Counsel.
+As good practice, gifts given and received should always be disclosed to the CEO.
 Gifts from suppliers should always be disclosed.

-The intention behind a gift being given/received should always be considered.
-If there is any uncertainty, the advice of the CEO or Legal Counsel should be sought.
+The intention behind a gift being given/ received should always be considered.
+If there is any uncertainty, the advice of the CEO should be sought.

-Facilitation Payments and Kickbacks
+6. Facilitation Payments and Kickbacks